Bucknell-Biol364/RNASeqProject/Project3.md

 1. Perform a differential expression analysis pipeline for RNASeq
 2. Understand the differences between read mapping and pseudoalignment
 3. Compare different analysis options for measuring differential expression
+4. Use an R vignette to closely examine an RNASeq analysis pipeline
-4. Collaborate as a large group to compare 13 different analysis pipelines
+5. Collaborate as a large group to compare 13 different analysis pipelines

 ### Tasks: